test-kitchen/kitchen-ec2/README.md

 ## Default Configuration

 This driver can determine AMI and username login for a select number of platforms in each region.

+For Windows instances the generated Administrator password is fetched automatically from Amazon EC2 with the same private key as we use for SSH logins to Linux.

-Currently, the following platform names are
+Currently, the following platform names are supported:
-supported:

 ```ruby
 ---